Orkuncakilkaya/hardcore-ninja/README_DYNAMIC_MAPS.md

 Potential future improvements to the dynamic map system:

+1. Implement full JSON schema validation using a library like Ajv
-1. Support for more complex collision shapes (sphere, mesh)
+2. Support for more complex collision shapes (mesh)
-2. Support for animated models
+3. Support for animated models
-3. Support for particle effects
+4. Support for particle effects
-4. Support for audio sources in the map
+5. Support for audio sources in the map
-5. A visual map editor for easier creation
+6. A visual map editor for easier creation
-6. Support for more environment features (water, weather, etc.)
+7. Support for more environment features (water, weather, etc.)
+8. Support for more advanced material properties (emission, transparency, etc.)
+9. Support for instanced rendering of repeated primitive shapes for better performance